1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh Amirs were compelled to provide supplies and passage, creating resentment.

-30. The British policy towards Sindh during the Afghan war can be described as:
+30. The British policy towards Sindh during the Afghan war can be described as__________.

 A) Non-interference